kospex/panopticas/README.md

 Initial feaures: language detector and metadata identifiers, based on the filename extension, filename details and the shebang line.

+The official documentation can be found at [panopticas.io](https://panopticas.io)

 ## Installation

 > pip install panopticas